Budget goes big on green spending as environmentalists criticize tax credits for carbon capture | CBC News

 But environmentalists said they fall short of the transformative change needed for Canada to become a climate leader.

-WATCH: Freeland tells MPs the budget will invest in green energy
+WATCH: Freeland tells MPs the budget will invest in green energy:

 In what appeared to be the announcement of a new federal emissions reduction target, Freeland said the new measures will help reduce greenhouse gas emissions in Canada by 36 per cent compared to 2005 levels by 2030 — well beyond the government's current target of 30 per cent.